-Instead of having a set patter, they tailor their communications to the person they are talking to.
+Instead of having a set pattern, they tailor their communications to the person they are talking to.
 A B2B buying decision is rarely if ever made by one person; it is a “committee matter” made by consensus.
-If a rep is to win a deal, they must be able to effectively communicate to a wide range of customer stakeholders.
-Of course this must be done with control, diplomacy, and empathy.
+If a rep is to win a deal, they must be able to effectively communicate with a wide range of customer stakeholders.
+Of course, this must be done with control, diplomacy, and empathy.

 Being able to accomplish this, the salesperson then builds advocacy throughout the prospect organization—a “network of advocacy” that will hold together in support of the deal.
 When it is time to make the decision, the buyer wants to know they have the strong backing of the organization.

 The conversations should have some common elements, however: they should illustrate through compelling stories about their business, teach them something new, then lead to their differentiators.